-Stage 2: Indian National Physics Olympiad 2019 will take place in January 2020, after 300-500 students are selected from NSEP 2019.
+Stage 2: Indian National Physics Olympiad 2020 will be held in January 2021.
+Approx 300-500 students will be selected from NSEP 2020.
 INPhO will be conducted at 18 centers across India.
 Theoretical objective and long answer questions will be asked in INPhO.

 Stage 3: Orientation-cum-selection Camp will be held at the Homi Bhabha Centre for Science and Research and 35 - 50 students will be selected for further stages in this camp.
 Applicants will be asked questions based on experimental and theoretical sessions at the camp.

 Stage 4: Succeeding Orientation-cum-selection Camp, a Pre-Departure Camp will take place from July to November 2021.
 Out of the 35-50 students, 4 - 6 students will be selected to go for the next stage of the Olympiad.